-At some point, DART became engaged with this customer, obtained access to both the encryptor and decryptor aspects of the ransomware, and with suspicions that "faulty crypto” was at play, analysis commenced.
+At some point, Microsoft Incident Response became engaged with this customer, obtained access to both the encryptor and decryptor aspects of the ransomware, and with suspicions that "faulty crypto” was at play, analysis commenced.

 One of the first things we can do to make our lives easier when suspecting faulty encryption/decryption is to first avoid the urge of digging into any literature regarding the densely obtuse aspects of cryptography, or even more menacingly, modern cryptography.
 Instead, use the power that Sysinternals handy-dandy Procmon provides in monitoring file I/O with the hopes of spotting any kind of anomalies or inconsistencies when either the encryptor or decryptor is running.

 Through this monitoring we should get a quick (correct) picture of how the encryption/decryption algorithm is implemented, assuming that it is not doing all of this in memory and indeed going through the I/O manager as is generally the case.